Xomega-Net/Xomega.Docs/docs/tutorial/2-search/5-static-enum.md

   </types>
 ```

-And finally we'll set that type on the `group` field of the `sales territory` object.
+And finally, we'll set that type on the `group` field of the `sales territory` object.

 ```xml title="sales_territory.xom"
 <object name="sales territory">